ismelbr/bibliotheca/front/README.md

 - /books - Render the list of user's books.
 - /books/:bookId - Render the detail of a specific book.
 - /newbook- Render the component that allows the user to add a new book to the list.
+- /password- Render the component that allows the user modified her password.

 ## Pages